Polarized TMD fragmentation functions for $J/\psi$ production: Introduction

 In this paper we calculate the polarized TMDFFs for quarks and gluons fragmenting to a $J/\psi$ final state for the first time.
-In section \ref{sec: defs} we define the kinematics of the relevant processes, review the TMD fragmentation functions, and review the NRQCD factorization conjecture.
-In section \ref{sec: q fragmentation} we perturbatively calculate the short distance coefficients of TMDFFs for quarks fragmenting into a $J/\psi$ hadron at leading order in $\alpha_s$.
+In Sec.~\ref{sec: defs} we define the kinematics of the relevant processes, review the TMD fragmentation functions, and review the NRQCD factorization conjecture.
+In Sec.~\ref{sec: q fragmentation} we perturbatively calculate the short distance coefficients of TMDFFs for quarks fragmenting into a $J/\psi$ hadron at leading order in $\alpha_s$.
 Then, we consider the various combinations of quark and $J/\psi$ polarizations to project out all possible polarized TMDFFs.
-In section \ref{sec: g fragmentation} we repeat these steps for a gluon fragmenting to a $J/\psi$.
-Finally, in section \ref{sec: phenom} we study the polarized fragmentation functions numerically and use these results to make predictions for the $^3S_1^{[8]}$ $J/\psi$ fragmentation contribution to polarized SIDIS cross sections.
+In Sec.~\ref{sec: g fragmentation} we repeat these steps for a gluon fragmenting to a $J/\psi$.
+Finally, in Sec.~\ref{sec: phenom} we study the polarized fragmentation functions numerically and use these results to make predictions for the $^3S_1^{[8]}$ $J/\psi$ fragmentation contribution to polarized SIDIS cross sections.